AristurtleDev/building-2d-games-with-monogame/documentation/appendix-02-monogame-project-overview.md

 }
 ```

+> CAUTION
-> \[!CAUTION] This is not a file you would normally need to edit by hand.
+> This is not a file you would normally need to edit by hand.
 You add, remove, and update tools for a project by using the dotnet CLI.

 The table below contains a brief overview of what each of these tools are used for